zerofreddo/calculator/README.md

 # _Calculator_

-#### This is Quinn's calculator that i made with the help of Epicodus!
-August 28nd 2018
+#### This is my calculator that I made with the help of Epicodus!
+Jan 28th 2020

-#### By Quinn Miller
+#### By Ross Beckman

 ## Description

-This is a calculator i made to test out java script.
+This is a calculator I made to test out java script.

 ## Setup/Installation Requirements

 * You need a web browser.
-* Any text editor should do if you want to edit my page. i used Atom.
+* Any text editor should do if you want to edit my page.
+I used Visual Studio.
-* This web page depends on the Bootstrap framework, but it's included.
 * this wep page uses javascript.

 ## Known Bugs

-Git is funky on my home computer and I was having trouble pushing things to repositories.
-I got it to work but it says the author of the commit is quinnrobepicodus (the account name) rather than my name (Quinn).
-This is a work in progress, so if you find any bugs please let me know at the email address below.
+none so far.

 ## Support and contact details

-I'm still learning so feel free to contact me with any suggestions or questions.
+I'm still learning but if you can suggest any helpful sites feel free to contact me.
-email: millerquinn66@gmail.com
+email: aguywithgames1212@gmail.com

 ## Technologies Used
 * Git
 * BASH
-* Atom
 * HTML
-* CSS
-* Bootstrap
 * Github
-* Box model :)
+* JavaScript
-* javascript
+* JSFiddle

 ### License

-*Copyright (c) 2018 Quinn Miller*
+*Copyright (c) 2020 Ross Beckman*

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal